Kano State: History

+During the 16th and 17th centuries, the Sultanate of Kano became one of the most powerful of the Hausa Kingdoms.
+After the Fulani jihad of 1804-08, the Kano Emirate deposed the former sultanate.
+Emir Ibrahim Dabo made a number of administrative reforms, seeking to increase commerce in the region.

 Leaders during this time encouraged traders to move from Katsina, capitalising on raids from the Hausa Sultanate of Maradi.
-The leaders of the Caliphate encouraged the Kola nut trade, and Kano was the greatest beneficiary with an annual turnover of about $30 million.
+The leaders of the caliphate encouraged the kola nut trade, and Kano was the greatest beneficiary with an annual turnover of about $30 million.
 Craft industries also evolved in the pre-colonial period contributing to the prosperity of the province.

-After a British occupation of the region, culminating in the Battle of Kano in February 1903, the region became a part of the Northern Nigeria Protectorate.
-Kano later became a part of the Northern Region of Nigeria.
-Kano state was created on 27 May 1967.
+In 1903, the British Empire conquered the Kano Emirate, incorporating it into the Northern Nigeria Protectorate.
+The major ethnic groups in pre-colonial Kano were the Hausa, Fulani, Barebari (Kanuri), Tuareg, Arab, and Nupe.
+Most people in Kano speak Hausa as a first language, while some identify as ethnically Hausa.

+Since Nigerian independence, Kano State has developed a diverse economy, establishing itself as a centre for industry, agriculture, and Islamic banking.
+Kano State was created on 27 May 1967.
 In 1991, part of Kano State was separated to form Jigawa State.

 Geography

 Climate

-The climate of Kano state is characterised by a variability in rainfall between the 1970s and 1980s, with drought and near-drought conditions.
-Between the 1990s and the year 2015, the moisture conditions improved considerably but for fluctuations in rainfall in the state.
-However, since 2015 there has been a considerable increase in rainfall.
-Based on a report of the Nigerian Meteorological Agency (NIMET), the amount of rainfall varies between years with a mean value of 897.7 mm.
+The rainfall in Kano State has variable rainfall with drought and near-drought conditions between the 1970s and 1980s.
+Between the 1990s and the year 2015, the moisture conditions improved considerably but rainfall still fluctuated.
+Since 2015, there has been a considerable increase in rainfall.
+Based on a report of the Nigerian Meteorological Agency (NIMET), rainfall averaged by a mean of 897.7 mm.

 In the first quarter of 2022, NIMET sounded an early warning for floods in some states, including Kano.
 The agency asserted that their warning was based on the amount and distribution of rainfall that had been observed in the nation during the rainy season.
-According to the Kano State Emergency Management Agency (SEMA), 25 local government districts experienced flooding as a result of the extreme rain's aftermath.
+According to the Kano State Emergency Management Agency (SEMA), 25 local government districts experienced flooding as a result of the extreme rain.

 Temperature

-The temperature of Kano has been on the rise since the 1960s and this is highly remarkable.
+The temperature of Kano has risen significantly since the 1960s.
 The annual temperature of the state is between 26 °C to 30 °C for the diurnal temperature, which is high, and measurable between the range of 13.1%, with the relative humidity of between 17% and 90% respectively.

 Economy

 Many large markets exist within Kano today, such as Kurmi Market, Kantin Kwari Market, Sabon Gari Market, Dawanau Market, Kofar Wanbai Market, Galadima Market, Yankura Market and Bata Market.
 Many of these markets specialise in certain products, such as textiles or grain.
+The dye industry beginning in the 19th century contributed greatly to Kano's economy.